-C. National High School Mock Trial Team Composition
+2.5.4 National High School Mock Trial Team Composition

 When a high school team advances from the State High School Mock Trial Competition to the National High School Mock Trial Championship, competing students consist of the winning state team members.
 Per the SC Bar Law Related Education Division, the state team may only substitute two alternate students listed on the state team roster.
 Six of the nine advancing students must have performed at state as an attorney or a witness.
 Should the state team need to substitute more than two performing students with alternate students listed on the state team roster, the SC Bar reserves the right to remove the state team at any point prior to the national competition.
-At no time may the team substitute other persons for official team members outside of the state winning team.
+At no time may the team substitute anyone not listed on the Team Roster from the State Competition.